makermoekoe/Picoclick-C3/README.md

 With dimensions of only 10.5mm by 18mm, the C3T is not only the smallest one in the family of the Picoclicks, it is also the smallest device I have created so far.

 The [Youtube video of the C3T](https://www.youtube.com/watch?v=t-50w3RsUlg) shows the assembly and soldering process, the optimization of the boot up time, the power measurements as well as some useful applications of the Picoclick.

-As the C3 is in development at the moment, most of the files are related to the C3T so far.

 Here are some specs of the Picoclick C3T:
 - Dimensions are only 10.5x18mm